theehartin/Project1/README.md

   - Make a completely customizable API request to medistack.com
   - Store the results on HDFS
   - Perform a customized query on the data retrieved
-  - Change Name and Password
+  - Change name and password
   - Admin Users have the ability to add new Standard Users

 # Technologies Used